- Depending on the Writer: Are they competent or incompetent? The answer is somewhat in the middle, depending on on whatever's funny at the time.

-- Remember the New Guy?: While the concept of a galactic police force is present in non-canonical works like the backstory of one of Turles goons in Dragon Ball Z: The Tree of Might only available in the danzenshuu, and a ancient police force is referenced in Dragon Ball Episode of Bardock, the Galactic Patrol was never referenced in the original manga during the moments involving space.
+- Remember the New Guy?: While the concept of a galactic police force is present in non-canonical works like the backstory of Turles' goon Amond in Dragon Ball Z: The Tree of Might only available in the danzenshuu, and an ancient police force is referenced in Dragon Ball Episode of Bardock, the Galactic Patrol was never referenced in the original manga during the moments involving space.

-- Schrödinger's Canon: Is unknown if Jiya and Sachie-Chan Good are part of the Dragon Ball canon, as they are never referenced.
+- Schrödinger's Canon: It is unknown if Jiya and Sachie-Chan Good are part of the Dragon Ball canon, as they are never referenced.

 - Space Police: They are the police force in the universe.

 Introduced in Sachie-chan GOOD and Jiya

 A member of the Galactic Patrol who outwardly resembles an imposing mechanical man, but beneath this exterior visage Jiya is in fact an intelligent microorganism who operates a robot suit to keep up with his peers.
 He originally starred in an unrelated self-titled manga miniseries by Akira Toriyama, which was released a few years before Jaco the Galactic Patrolman.

 - Body Surf: He can take control of other individuals, but unlike many examples of this trope, he is a heroic individual.

 - The Cameo: He and others of his species make several cameos in the Galactic Patrol Prisoner arc aboard the Patrols HQ ship.